Let's Rock Scotland and Party at the Palace reveal line up for first joint summer festival

 The festivals revealed they were joining forces for 2024 last week and now the musicians playing have been revealed.

-On the Saturday, Let’s Rock Scotland will be headline by reggae legends UB40 featuring Ali Campbell, with performances from a host of iconic artists including Lulu, ABC, Heaven 17, Big Country, Go West, Skids, Toyah, and making their first ever UK festival performance, Thereza Bazar’s Dollar.
+On the Saturday, Let’s Rock Scotland will be headlined by former UB40 frontman Ali Campbell, with performances from a host of iconic artists including Lulu, ABC, Heaven 17, Big Country, Go West, Skids, Toyah, and making their first ever UK festival performance, Thereza Bazar’s Dollar.

 And the following day, Irish star Ronan Keating will headline Party at the Palace.
 There will also be performances from the likes of Bananarama, Callum Beattie, Generation GBX, The Farm, Mary Kiani, Livin’ Joy and Sweet Female Attitude.

-Ali Campbell, the voice of UB40, said: “We’re really looking forward to making our debut at Let’s Rock Scotland.
+Ali Campbell, the former lead singer of UB40, said: “We’re really looking forward to making our debut at Let’s Rock Scotland.
 We’ve heard great things about the energy of the crowds at these festivals, which is something we love to tap into.
 Sunshine, good vibes and reggae music...the perfect summer’s evening!”

 This year marks 10 years since the very first Party at the Palace, and to celebrate it’s joining forces with Let’s Rock Scotland to create something truly special.